ChiriacAlina/Bug-reports/README.md

 **Title: No security code asked for bank withdrawals**

-Description: Everybody can make a bank withdrawals for any user of thank bank website’s users.
+Description: Everybody can make a bank withdrawals for any user from this bank website.

 Steps to reproduce:
 1. Go to https://www.globalsqa.com/angularJs-protractor/BankingProject/#/login